 Let’s say that Annie and Bonnie both have small gift shops in a small town where they both sell their homemade soaps and their homemade candles.
 Annie can make a homemade candle for fifty cents, but making a bar of soap costs her a dollar.
 Meanwhile, Bonnie can make homemade soap for a quarter, but a candle costs her a dollar to make.
 In other words, Annie is much more efficient at making candles and Bonnie is much more efficient at making soap.
 If they’re willing to trade – Annie gives candles to Bonnie in exchange for soap – they’ll both make substantially more profit that way.
 That’s comparative advantage in a nutshell.

-This idea of comparative advantage works in everyone’s life.
+Comparative advantage works in everyone’s life

 Let’s say, for example, that I can make $20 an hour working at my own business – each hour of time I invest in it earns me $20.
 It takes me an hour to mow my lawn, but it’s a chore I know I have to do.
 Now, a teenage neighbor kid has a killer mower and is in excellent shape – he can bust through my lawn in a half an hour.
 He comes up to me and says “I’ll mow your yard for you for $10.”

+The cheapskate choice to say no and just do it myself does not always work.
 If I tell the kid no, I spend an hour mowing my own lawn to save myself the $10 I would have to pay him – but I lose the $20 I would make if I spent that hour working on my business.
 Instead, what I should do is pay the kid $10, then spend the next hour (that I would have been mowing) working on my business, earning $20.
 Net profit – $10.

 You can carry this forward to all sorts of cases.
 There’s a woman on our block who does housecleaning at a rate of $54 for four hours of cleaning (remember, folks, this is Iowa).
 If I’m working on my businesses while she’s doing that, does it make sense to hire her to clean the house one afternoon a week?
 I’d earn $80 and spend $54 – that still leaves $26 for me for four hours’ work, a net profit.